instructure/canvas-lms/doc/api/sis_csv.md

 <td></td>
 <td></td>
 <td>The group category identifier from group_categories.csv, if none is
-specified the group will be put in the default group category for the account.
+specified the group will be put in the default group category for the account or course or root_account if there is no course_id or account_id.
 </td>
 </tr>
 <tr>